PerditionC/TEMS-Inv/docs/README.md

 Tidewater EMS Inventory Mangement
 =================================

 This is the Tidewater EMS (TEMS) Inventory Management program for emergency trailers.
-I may be used to track equipment location within a trailer along with availability, expiration, and replacement information.
+It may be used to track equipment location within a trailer along with availability, expiration, and replacement information.

 For user documentation see the [usage guide](Usage.md).